 Everyone uses Snapchat.
 But it is directed toward teens and adults.

 Snapchat is mostly a hit among teenagers, according to several research firms, though it is catching on and embracing new demographics every day.
-Viners (personalities who use the Vine app), for instance, are known to use Snapchat's story feature as an alternative means of communicating with fans.
+Viners (creators who used Vine), YouTubers, and celebrities, for instance, are known to use Snapchat as an alternative means of communicating with their followers.

 What's the point of Snapchat?

-(It's made by Casey Neistat, a popular YouTube personality.)
+(It's made by Casey Neistat, a popular YouTube creator.)